Ductapemaster/gym_calendar/README.md

 assigned to each event by the script are thrown back in an error message claiming they still exist.

 ## Future Features
-- Configure runs via a file listing the classes you wanted, and what calendars they map to
+- [ ] Configure runs via a file listing the classes you wanted, and what calendars they map to
+- [ ] Create database of gyms with IDs, addresses, etc from the API.
+Add to the gym object for automatic data population